zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for a DNP3 response header.

-   :c: The connection the DNP3 communication is part of.
+   :param c: The connection the DNP3 communication is part of.

-   :is_orig: True if this reflects originator-side activity.
+   :param is_orig: True if this reflects originator-side activity.

-   :fc: function code.
+   :param fc: function code.

-   :iin: internal indication number.
+   :param iin: internal indication number.

 .. zeek:id:: dnp3_object_header